Written a few years ago, some links may be broken and other sources of information become available on a regular basis.

 How to get Started in Genealogy

 The first thing is to get a good computer program to store the results of your research.
 This is so much easier than having scraps of paper all over the place.
-I use PAF, which comes free from the Mormons.
-(The Church of Jesus Christ of Latter-day Saints in full.)
-If you do choose to use that, the first thing you need to do is go to the menu for Tools > Preferences > Formats and change the date format to European if you object to using the M/D/Y format.
+I use PAF, which was free from the Mormons but has been discontinued.
+There are now many online family tree tools and facilities to share your trees with other researchers.

-Once you’ve got that running you can enter your immediate family and any members of your extended family you have details for.
+Once you’ve got a suitable family tree tool running you can enter your immediate family and any members of your extended family you have details for.
 Ask around aunts, uncles, cousins for any missing details.
 Important things to record are dates and places of birth, death and marriage.

-Next thing is to obtain your grand-parents’ birth and marriage certificates if they are not already in your family’s possession.
+Next thing is to obtain your grandparents’ birth and marriage certificates if they are not already in your family’s possession.
 They will give information about the names of their parents.
 To do this you will need to find the index reference of the Register of Births, Marriages and Deaths.
 There is a free lookup website at the FreeBMD project.
-It is nearly complete but occasionally very slow.
-If you have no luck there you can try FindMyPast but you have to pay for information and it isn’t very clearly indexed.
+It is nearly complete but occasionally very slow at peak times.
+When ordering certificates at the GRO there is also a search facility there now.

 From these references you will get the date (year and quarter), the district, the volume number and page number for the person’s record.
 The GRO give you some background to this information.
 These are required to place an order with GRO.
 Note that is quite easy to get the wrong person’s certificate!
 Check carefully all available information before placing the order.
 Sometimes you have to take an educated guess and get a couple of certificates knowing that at least one will be wrong.

 When you get further back in time the resources become harder to find.
-The first registrations of Births Deaths and Marriages were in 1837, but for people born before then you might find some information in the IGI.
-Other research sites are beginning to put parish records online.
+The first compulsory registrations of Births Deaths and Marriages were in 1837, but for people born before then you need to look in Parish Records.
+These are the basis for a lot of information in the IGI.
+Other research sites are beginning to put these parish records online also.

 Good luck and happy hunting!